About RBAC permissions

 RBAC provides a specific set of roles you can assign to users and groups.
-Those roles contain permissions that can be added or removed.
+Those roles contain permissions, which define what a user or group can or can’t do within PE.

-When you add new users to the console, they can’t actually do anything until they’re associated with a role either explicitly through role assignment, or implicitly through group membership and role inheritance.
-When a user is added to a role, they receive all of the permissions of that role.
+When you add new users to the console, they can’t actually do anything until they’re associated with a role, either explicitly through role assignment or implicitly through group membership and role inheritance.
+When a user is added to a role, they receive all the permissions of that role.

 Permissions are additive.
-If a user is associated with multiple roles, that user will be able to perform all of the actions described by all of the permissions on all of the roles.
+If a user is associated with multiple roles, that user is able to perform all of the actions described by all of the permissions on all of the applied roles.

 Permissions are structured as a triple of type, permission, and object with the following characteristics: